ably/ably-js/README.md

 `BaseRealtime` offers the same API as the `Realtime` class described in the rest of this `README`.
 This means that you can develop an application using the default variant of the SDK and switch to the modular version when you wish to optimize your bundle size.

+In order to further reduce bundle size, the modular variant of the SDK performs less logging than the default variant.
+It only logs:

+- messages that have a `logLevel` of 1 (that is, errors)
+- a small number of other network events

+If you need more verbose logging, use the default variant of the SDK.

-For more information, see the [generated documentation](https://sdk.ably.com/builds/ably/ably-js/main/typedoc/modules/modules.html) (this link points to the documentation for the `main` branch).
+For more information about the modular variant of the SDK, see the [generated documentation](https://sdk.ably.com/builds/ably/ably-js/main/typedoc/modules/modules.html) (this link points to the documentation for the `main` branch).

 ### TypeScript